Kemayoran Airport: Takeover by Indonesian Government

+Declassified satellite imagery of Kemayoran Airfield captured by KH-7 on 15 May, 1966.

 After Jakarta returned to being the capital of Indonesia, the Indonesian government directly managed civil aviation and airports.
 It was only in 1958 that the Djawatan Penerbangan Sipil (Civil Aviation Service), which is now better known as the Direktorat Jenderal Perhubungan Udara (Directorate General of Civil Aviation), took over.

 In the 1950s, the era of modern civil aviation began with the operation of jet-engined aircraft.
 At that time, turboprop aircraft also arrived at Kemayoran.
 Among them are the Saab 91 Safir, Grumman HU-16 Albatross, Ilyushin Il-14, and Cessna, as well as aircraft made by Nurtanio Pringgoadisuryo, such as the NU-200 Si Kumbang, Belalang, and Kunang.
 Various world leaders have also set foot in Kemayoran, where international events such as the Asian-African Conference in 1955 were held.

 The Indonesian Air Force also used Kemayoran as an airbase in addition to Halim Perdanakusuma Air Base.
 In the late 1950s to the early 1960s, MiG-17, MiG-15 UTI, MiG-19, MiG-21 fighter jets and Ilyushin Il-28 bombers arrived.

+Kemayoran Airport while it was still in operation.

 In the 1960s, the management of Kemayoran was transferred to a state-owned enterprise (BUMN) called Perusahaan Negara Angkasa Pura Kemayoran (Angkasa Pura State Company).
 The government initially invested Rp 15 million at that time.
 Subsequently, the government increased its investment by transferring terminal buildings, other supporting structures, runways, taxiways, aprons, hangars, and operational equipment.
 Perusahaan Umum Angkasa Pura (Angkasa Pura Public Company) managed the facilities until the end of its operation in 1985, after which it changed its name to reflect developments.

 Entering the 1970s, the era of wide-body jets with advanced technology emerged: Boeing 747, Lockheed L-1011 TriStar, McDonnell Douglas DC-10, and Airbus A300.
 On 29 October 1973, a McDonnell Douglas DC-10-30 aircraft belonging to Martinair, chartered by Garuda Indonesian Airways for Hajj transportation, was recorded as the largest and heaviest aircraft ever to have stopped over at Kemayoran.